Nebo15/bsoneach/README.md

 ## Performance

-  * This module archives low memory usage (on my test environment its constantly consumes 28.1 Mb on a 1.47 GB fixture with 1 000 000 BSON documents).
+  * This module archives low memory usage (on my test environment it's constantly consumes 28.1 Mb on a 1.47 GB fixture with 1 000 000 BSON documents).
   * Correlation between file size and parse time is linear.
 (You can check it by running ```mix bench```).
   * BSONEach is CPU-bounded.
 Consumes 98% of CPU resources on my test environment.
   * (```time``` is not a best way to test this, but..) on large files BSONEach works almost 2 times faster comparing to loading whole file in memory and iterating over it: